 On the top of our list is the United Kingdom.
 Many American entrepreneurs prefer getting a residence permit in the UK due to the similarities in lifestyle.
 This is especially true from a second passport perspective if you want UK citizenship.

 In the past, the UK had something called the Tier One visa, which had three routes for investors, innovators, and start-ups.
 Now, the UK has tightened its rules and created the Innovator Visa.
 To be eligible, you must establish an innovative business in the United Kingdom and invest at least £50,000.

-What we’ve learned from people we work with and who live there, the United Kingdom is essentially looking for the next Facebook or the next BioNTech.
+What we’ve learned from people we work with and who live there is that the United Kingdom is essentially looking for the next Facebook or the next BioNTech.
 They essentially want a business they can point to and say, “Aren’t we glad they’re here?”